 - Cynthia provides excellent tips for using a whip stitch for piecing the miniature creatures.
 However, I like to use a blanket stitch, which stands out much more.
 This is completely personal preference!
 If you would like your seams to be very hidden, use a whip stitch.
 If you want a more rustic look to the seams, use a blanket stitch.
 Just keep your seams very narrow - less than 1/16”.
 You can see my video on how to do blanket stitch here.

 - Pull your stitches through the felt at a moderate speed.
 It may seem like this makes the process slower, but in the end it will save you time because you will not be constantly untangling your thread.

 - For marking things like eye and ear placement, a Frixion pen can be really useful.

-- Make sure that you stuff your miniature creature firmly – it will give it lots of structure!
+- Using a stuffing tool or skewer, make sure that you stuff your miniature creature firmly – it will give it lots of structure!

 I hope these tips help you get excited about sewing your own miniature creature!
 Next month we will be making clothing accessories for our friends using a pattern and coming up with our own ideas!

 Thank you to Maker Team member Dani for designing and writing this tutorial!
 You can follow her on Instagram @knitty34.
-Stay tuned for more Benzie Design Maker Team tutorials from Dani and the rest of the team!
+Check out parts 2, 3 and 4 of this series and stay tuned for more Benzie Design Maker Team tutorials from Dani and the rest of the team!